nsubrahm/parl/microservice.md

 Even system accesses should also be similarly enumerated.
 For example, this system may post daily data in batch to another - external or internal - system.
 Or, an external system may invoke a REST API of this system for look-up, updates, etc.

-These entities - human or system - is referred to in this paper as **Persona** and is a key list that should be extracted from the System Context diagram.
+These entities - human or system - is referred to in this article as **Persona** and is a key list that should be extracted from the System Context diagram.

 #### Action